-Hiring managers will consider several elements when deciding on the monetary compensation for a role.

-As a candidate, it's always good to bear these in mind so you know where you stand when it comes to negotiating.
+Hiring managers will consider several The next step is to internally evaluate your elements when deciding on the pay structure.
+Before searching for monetary compensation for a role. external information, it's important to As a candidate, it's always good to bear benchmark your salary against the these in mind so you know where you industry standard - platforms such as stand when it comes to negotiating.
+Glassdoor, OECD, Salary.com, and Indeed Salary Tool, can help identify pay scales.
+An internal assessment into current employee salaries at your prospective company can also minimize any pay disparities.

-Use online tools such as Glassdoor to look at salary benchmarks for similar roles within your sector.
-Remember it is also likely hiring managers will be using these tools to make comparisons.